doniamarey97/doniamarey97/README.md

 </p>

-- 🏢 I'm a computer science student and Flutter Devleoper
+- 🏢 I'm a computer science student.
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.

 ### Connect with Me :